brennalaurentan/tp/docs/UserGuide.md

 coordinating schedules, managing communications, and overseeing logistical arrangements for their groups.

 We assume that our primary users have a basic understanding of band operations and are familiar with the complexities involved in managing large groups.
-Users are likely accustomed to utilizing software solutions for organizational tasks but may vary in their technical proficiency.
+Users are likely accustomed to utilising software solutions for organisational tasks but may vary in their technical proficiency.
 Therefore, BandBook is engineered to be user-friendly, providing intuitive navigation and comprehensive features that cater to both novice and experienced software users.

-As our product is developed around the use of a CLI, we assume that our primary users are able to type and carry operations faster than if they were to use a GUI.
+As our product is developed around the use of a CLI, we envision that our primary users are able to type and carry operations faster than if they were to use a GUI.

 <!-- * Table of Contents -->